hydrusnetwork/hydrus/docs/advanced_duplicates_auto_resolution.md

 ## now what?

 Once you have played with easy jpg/png pixel duplicates and have a feel for the UI, let's look at the other suggested rules.
-Try adding them, and browse through their options.
+Try adding them just to browse through their settings.

+### pixel-perfect gifs vs pngs

+Everything we said about jpegs vs pngs works for static gifs too.

 ### pixel-perfect pairs